Longview ISD Lamplighter Awards set to return after 2020 cancellation

 “At the banquet, foundation members will read portions of the students’ essays about the honorees while student and educator are presented.
 Each student and honoree will receive a Lamplighter Award.”

-The Longview ISD Foundation, Inc. will also honor Emily Erisman Myers, Longview High School alumnae, retired teacher, and Longview ISD Foundation board member, with the annual Cornerstone Award for her dedication to the Lobo Memorial Scholarship Fund, a scholarship program within the Foundation that provides college scholarships to Longview High School seniors.
-Emily has faithfully sought donations to the fund and chaired the scholarship committee to ensure that LHS seniors receive the support they need to continue their education.
-For her dedication to today’s Lobos, the Foundation will honor her.
+Emily Erisman Myers, Longview ISD alumna, retired teacher and Longview ISD Foundation board member, also will be honored with the annual Cornerstone Award for her dedication to the Lobo Memorial Scholarship Fund, according to the foundation.

+The scholarship program within the foundation provides college scholarships to Longview High School seniors.

-With the Lamplighter Awards, the Longview ISD Foundation pays tribute to students and those who are special to them in their school lives and invites the community to celebrate Longview ISD and the people who make it a success.
-Through this event, the Longview ISD Foundation also raises funds for the annual Great Rewards for Great Ideas Grant Program, the Campus Initiative Grant, and the John W. Harrison, Jr. Academic Field Trip Grant through the generosity of Heart of the Community, Champion, Sustainer, Advocate, Benefactor and Friend sponsors.
+Through this event, the foundation also raises funds for the annual Great Rewards for Great Ideas Grant Program, the Campus Initiative Grant and the John W. Harrison Jr. Academic Field Trip Grant.

-Since 1996, the Great Rewards for Great Ideas Grant Program has funded 728 grants, returning $795,468.74 to LISD’s classrooms and enabling innovative teachers, counselors, librarians, and nurses to create new educational programs or to enhance existing ones so that they can provide the best instruction possible to all students.
-These grants have funded programs and projects for students of all ability levels in a variety of disciplines.
-In addition to strengthening academics, the grants have also funded projects in music, art, technology, character education, health and physical education, and guidance and counseling.
+Since 1996, the Great Rewards for Great Ideas Grant Program has funded 728 grants, returning $795,468 to LISD’s classrooms and enabling innovative teachers, counselors, librarians and nurses to create new educational programs or to enhance existing ones so that they can provide the best instruction possible to all students, according to the foundation.

-The Foundation has also funded forty-seven Campus Initiative Grants for a total of $138,872.58.
-The Foundation believes that this grant program, targeting overall campus improvement, complements the Foundation’s annual Great Rewards for Great Ideas Program.
-Since fall 2008, the Foundation has funded five John W. Harrison, Jr. Academic Field Trip Grants for fourth and fifth grade and middle school students for a total of $25,991.13.
-Through its three grant programs, the Longview ISD Foundation has returned a grand total of $960,332.45 to LISD classrooms and campuses in its twenty-six-year history, moving ever closer to the one-million-dollar mark.
+The foundation said it also has funded 47 Campus Initiative Grants for a total of $138,872.
+And since fall 2008, the foundation has funded five John W. Harrison Jr. Academic Field Trip Grants for fourth-and fifth-grade and middle school students for a total of $25,991.

 To learn how to become a sponsor of this year’s event, go to www.lisdfoundation.org and click on “Ways to Invest” on the menu bar and scroll down to find a 2021 sponsorship form.